hack-technicolor/hack-technicolor/docs/Safe Firmware Upgrade.md

     - Check if it's available from [Firmware Repository](Firmware%20Repository/)
 - A way to access this documentation in case of issues
     - If this is your main Gateway, a mobile internet connection is recommended
 - Your current bank planning.
-Check and take note of firmware flashed, *active* and *booted* banks by running:
+Check and take note of firmware flashed, *active* and *booted* banks after running:
-    - `find /proc/banktable -type f -print -exec cat {} ';'`
+`find /proc/banktable -type f -print -exec cat {} ';'`

 ## Things to know

 Will root access will be preserved?
   - Yes, of course.

-On which bank the new firmware will be flashed?
+On which bank will the new firmware be flashed?
   - The booted one, current firmware will be overwritten.

 Will the upgrade affect my bank planning?
-  - No it won't, no bank switches will occur.
+  - No it won't, there won't be any bank switches.

 Will any setting and customization be lost?
   - It depends on the firmware you want to flash, read further.